-My take-home message from this study is that the Navitor valve is providing excellent haemodynamics with large opening area, low gradient and a very low rate of paravalvular leak, with 80 per cent of the patients having none or only a trace paravalvular leak, and the remaining 20 per cent of the patients only a mild paravalvular leak.
+So, my take-home message from this study is that the Navitor valve is providing excellent haemodynamics with large opening area, low gradient and a very low rate of paravalvular leak, with 80 per cent of the patients having none or only a trace paravalvular leak, and the remaining 20 per cent of the patients only a mild paravalvular leak.
 Once again this is a valve which will certainly meet the expectations when TAVI is going to move forward to patients with longer life expectancy.